google/WebFundamentals/src/content/en/fundamentals/web-components/customelements.md

 Note: Only Chrome 67 supports customized built-in elements ([status](https://www.chromestatus.com/feature/4670146924773376)) right now.
-Edge and Firefox will implment it, but Safari has chosen not to implement it.
+Edge and Firefox will implement it, but Safari has chosen not to implement it.
 This is unfortunate for accessibility and progressive enhancement.
 If you think extending native HTML elements is useful, voice your thoughts on